RJ Lee 6 min read

 Particulate Impact vs. Normal Wear and Tear

 All products have a finite useful life, which is determined by the exposure conditions and the properties of the materials of construction.
 For widely used applications (e.g. residential housing), the life expectancy of many commonly used components has been studied3, informing building materials selection and providing critical benchmarks for insurance rates.
 It is natural to pay more attention to the visible condition of one’s surroundings once nuisance dust concerns arise.
-However, all discoloration/corrosion is not necessarily impact from particulate exposure.
+However, all discoloration/corrosion is not necessarily impacted by particulate exposure.
 Forensic scientific field assessment focuses on:

 - Background levels of corrosion due to environmental exposure